 National & World News

-Hospital officials confirmed casualty figures for the attacks.
-All officials spoke on condition of anonymity because they were not authorized to speak to journalists.
+Hospital officials confirmed the casualties from both attacks.
+All officials spoke on condition of anonymity because they were not authorized to speak to the media.

 Nobody has claimed responsibility for the attacks.
 The extremist Islamic State group however considers Shiites heretics.
 The IS group has captured large chunks of territory in western and northern Iraq, plunging the country into its worst crisis since U.S. troops left at the end of 2011.
 U.S. warplanes have been carrying out airstrikes against the group as Iraqi and Kurdish security forces work to retake territory it has seized.